Luthey-Schulten-Lab/Minimal_Cell_ComplexFormation/README.md

 ## Hybrid Stochastic/Deterministic Algorithm

-The discreteness and stochasticity of chemical kinetics play a role when the number of reactants is significantly low, which makes it necessary to use stochastic chemical master equation (CME), shown as follows to sample the variation.
+The discreteness and stochasticity of chemical kinetics play a role when the number of reactants is significantly low.
+This makes it necessary to use stochastic chemical master equation (CME) for genetic information processes (GIP) where the copy numbers of species are low, shown as follows to sample the variation.
+In contrast, ordinary differential equations (ODE) is sufficient to depict the kinetics of large numbers of small metabolites in metabolism.

 $\frac{dP(\mathbf{x},t)}{dt}=\sum_{r}^{R} [-a_r({{\mathbf{x}}}) P({{\mathbf{x}}},t) + a_r({{\mathbf{x}}}_\nu-\mathbf{S_r}) P({{\mathbf{x}}}-\mathbf{S_r},t)]$